aryadovoy/countertobot/README.md

 # countertobot

-Telegram bot for days counting
+TimeCounterBot is bot for Telegram.

+Functions:
+* calculate time from today to date;
+* …